jsonld-java/jsonld-java/README.md

 TODO
 ====

-*   Fix up Jena Implementation
+*   Make sure Jena Implementation is correct (i.e. write some real tests)
 *   Implement compact and frame.
 *   As the code is almost a direct translation from the javascript and python implementation, there is probably a lot of optimization work to do.
 *   Look into more standard ways of instantiating a default implementation of an interface (i.e. I'm not completely happy with the package structure currently, and i'm not so happy with having to instantiate d.d.k.j.jsonld.impl.JSONLDProcessor, it just looks messy).